nurme-ave/color-scheme-generator-api/README.md

-# Color Scheme Generator API - Solo Project 4 at Scrimba
+# Color Scheme Generator API

 This is a personal project built by [Ave Nurme](https://www.avenurme.dev).